Pricing Barrier Options with DeepBSDEs: Introduction

 \section{Introduction}

-Deep Learning and Deep Neural Networks have been applied to numerically solve high-dimensional nonlinear PDEs via the use of Forward-Backward Stochastic Differential Equations or FBSDEs (see \cite{han2018solving}).
-In particular, they applied it to a quantitative finance pricing problem to price a combination of two call options under differential rates (dfferent lending and borrowing interest rates), a nonlinear problem that was also studied in \cite{mercurio2015bergman}.
-In related work, \cite{chan2019machine} and \cite{raissi2018forward} also showed the applicability of deep learning in solving FBSDEs.
-The overview paper of Deep BSDE methods \cite{hientzsch2019intro} introduces how FBSDE and certain deep learning methods can be used to solve quantitative finance problems beyond options pricing to general contingent claims, hedging and initial margin problems.
+Deep Learning and Deep Neural Networks have been applied to numerically solve high-dimensional nonlinear PDEs via the use of Forward-Backward Stochastic Differential Equations or FBSDEs (see \citep{han2018solving}).
+In particular, \citep{han2018solving} applied it to a quantitative finance pricing problem to price a combination of two Call options under differential rates (different lending and borrowing interest rates), a nonlinear problem that was also studied in \citep{mercurio2015bergman}.
+In related work, \citep{chan2019machine} and \citep{raissi2018forward} also showed the applicability of deep learning in solving FBSDEs.
+The overview paper of DeepBSDE methods \citep{hientzsch2019intro} introduces how FBSDE and certain deep learning methods can be used to solve quantitative finance problems.

-This paper presents a novel approach to price boundary and final value problems (corresponding to barrier options) with forward deep learning approaches (``forward deep BSDE'').
-The approach adds nodes to the computational graph of the deep neural network to explicitly monitor the barrier conditions for each realization of the dynamics.
+This paper presents a novel approach to solve boundary and final value problems (corresponding to barrier options) with pathwise forward deep learning approaches (``forward DeepBSDE'').
+The approach adds nodes to the computational graph to explicitly monitor the barrier conditions for each realization of the dynamics.
 In case of barrier breach, the nodes record the time and underlying state variables; otherwise they record the final time and value at maturity which is used to determine the final payoff.
 The forward loss function then quantifies the replication of the barrier or final payoff according to a chosen risk measure such as squared sum of differences.

 The simplest forms of barrier options are single-underlier or basket knock-in or knock-out options in which the barrier condition only involves the current value of the underlier or the basket and compares it to a given barrier level, which is often a given constant.
 Let $S_t$ be that underlier or the value of the basket.
-Examples shown in Table \ref{table:barriervariants} include the variants of simple Barrier calls in this setting, for strike price ($K$), time to maturity ($T$), a barrier positions $U_t$ and $L_t$ (possibly time dependent) and the vanilla call price $V(S_t,K,T-t)$.
-Put versions of these examples are obtained by replacing calls and call prices by puts and put prices everywhere.
+Examples shown in Table \ref{table:barriervariants} include the variants of simple barrier Calls in this setting, for strike price ($K$), time to maturity ($T$), a barrier positions $U_t$ and $L_t$ (possibly time dependent) and the vanilla Call price $V(S_t,K,T-t)$.
+Put versions of these examples are obtained by replacing Calls and Call prices by Puts and Put prices everywhere.